muratk3n/thirdwave/en/README.md

 ---

-"@HCTrudo

-News: I'm told that as the budget reconciliation process is expected to get underway in Congress soon, a top progressive network,
-@PplsAction, is crafting its own list of priorities: -Recurring cash payments -Expanded eviction moratorium -Vaccines for all -State funding"

----

 But they love proposing such ostentatious ideas, it makes the sound smart.
 Hell one is thinking abt multiple universes.. isnt that smart?